-The charity has assumed the activities, assets and liabilities of a previously registered unincorporated charity of the same name (charity no 1033694) with effect from 1 January 2020.
-The net fund value of that charity as at 31 December 2019 amounting to £257,086 has been transferred to this charity and has been included as a donation made by the previous charity to the successor charity.
+The charity has assumed the activities, assets and liabilities of a previously registered unincorporated charity of the same name (charity no 1033694) with effect from 1 January 2021.
+The unincorporated charity which still exists pending completion of certain legal matters has been dormant throughout the period.